forrestxu123/Android-Framework-System-Design/quality/crash.md

 #  A Comprehensive Dive into Android Technical Quality Excellence
-This document serves as an exhaustive guide for achieving technical quality excellence in Android development.
-It covers critical aspects, including stability, performance, app size, and release quality, aiming to equip developers with practical knowledge to guarantee excellent outcomes.
-Introducing fundamental principles related to quality issues, the guide offers insights into issue identification, monitoring strategies, and problem resolution.
-With a focus on improving the overall development process, this resource is valuable for ensuring high-quality results in both Android applications and the Android platform.
-The key features we are going to introduce include:
+This document serves as a guide for achieving technical quality excellence in Android development.
+It offers insights into issue identification, monitoring strategies, and problem resolution,providing developers with practical knowledge to ensure excellent outcomes.
+The key features we will introduce include:

 [- Stability:](#a)